apache/incubator-spot/dev/release/README.md

     Apache SPOT (incubating) is an effort undergoing incubation at the Apache Software Foundation (ASF), sponsored by the Apache Incubator PMC.
     Incubation is required of all newly accepted projects until a further review indicates that the infrastructure, communications, and decision making process have stabilized in a manner consistent with other successful ASF projects.

-    While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that theproject has yet to be fully endorsed by the ASF.
+    While incubation status is not necessarily a reflection of the completeness or stability of the code, it does indicate that the project has yet to be fully endorsed by the ASF.
     =================

     --